paulusjacobus/Gerbil/README.md

 Engraving settings for 256 Gray levels:
 - Max resolution 382 DPI or 15Pixels/mm with a max speed of 1000mm/min
-- Lower resolutions can use higher engraving speed (upo to 2000mm/min)
+- Lower resolutions can use higher engraving speed (up to 2000mm/min)

 Once the laser head starts sputtering you know you are driving the controller too hard and reduce its speed.